sohailmahmud/sohailmahmud/README.md

 Currently, I build cross-platform things at Extreme Solutions.
 I previously worked on building the core app at Cynergy Solutions, as a programmer I built and launched web apps at Automate Infosys, founded and led tutoring services for computer technology at Cimbuk Labs, and in my own time I work on Open Source at Node.js, Laravel and Flutter.

 I have Diploma-in Computer Engineering degree from Chittagong Polytechnic Institute.
-Currently, I'm studying B.Sc. in CSE at University of Creative Technology, Chittagong.
+Currently, I'm studying Bachelor of Science in Computer Science and Engineering at University of Creative Technology, Chittagong.
 I live in Chittagong.
-I was born and raised in Cox's Bazar, Bangladesh.
+I was born and raised in Cox'sBazar, Bangladesh.

 Interested in all things that help developers- tools, APIs, SDKs, automation.